 FOSTER: The Special Counsel didn't work for me.
 He asked me to ask the Justice Department, specifically Mel Rubin, who had jurisdiction over the investigation, to remove the Special Counsel.

 VOICE: Did he say why he thought the Special Counsel should be removed?

-FOSTER: He said that the Special Counsel had three unacceptable conflicts of interest: First, that he gave up his membership in the Trump National Golf Club over some supposed dispute over fees.
+FOSTER: He said that the Special Counsel had three unacceptable conflicts of interest: First, that he gave up his membership in the Reiter National Golf Club over some supposed dispute over fees.
 Second, that he interviewed for the job to replace Healy as FBI Director the day before he was picked to be Special Counsel.
 And, third, that he once worked for a law firm that represented Isaac Goldfarb, the President's son-in-law.

 VOICE: What did you tell him?

 FOSTER: That I wouldn't do it.
 The conflicts of interest the President brought up are essentially laughable, stuff no lawyer, forget about a judge, would have the patience even to listen to.
 Just the third one would give one pause, providing the Special Counsel had actually represented Goldfarb or had anything to do with him or his legal issues.
 But he hadn't.
 And besides, that possible conflict had been dealt with at Justice before the Special Counsel was appointed.
 It was clear to me that the President was just making up reasons and wanted the Special Counsel removed in order to impede the investigation, which is an obstruction of justice.
 He was asking me to be an accessory to his criminal behavior, and I refused.

 FOSTER: No, I didn't.
 The story that was leaked to the NY Times said that I had, but that was an error.
 Nor did the President, as the story alleged, use the word "fire."
 But the rest of the story was true.
 He did ask me to ask Mel Rubin to remove the Special Counsel.

 VOICE: What did he do when you refused to carry out his orders?